sheepish12/Postie/docs/index.md

-Postie is a module that provies a safe alternative to [RemoteFunctions](https://developer.roblox.com/en-us/api-reference/class/RemoteFunction), offering a time-out parameter when invoking another machine.
+Postie is a module that provides a safe alternative to [RemoteFunctions](https://developer.roblox.com/en-us/api-reference/class/RemoteFunction), offering a time-out parameter when invoking another machine.
 The main benefit of this is the ability to prevent the server infinitely yielding after invoking the client, which is a major negative to RemoteFunctions.

 Postie is really just a wrapper for RemoteEvents and does not use RemoteFunctions under the hood.